ARMmbed/Handbooks_v2/1_Getting_Started/5_First_Pro.md

 ``myled = 0``

 "0" is the opposite of "1", and means "FALSE".
-In the context of output (sending a command) to a digital pin (our LED), this means "stop current", meaning the LED will be off.
+In the context of output (sending a command) to a digital pin (our LED), this means "send low current".
+If the LED is positive, it will be turned off; if it's negative, it will be turned on.

 ``wait(0.2)``